EU member states accept Von der Leyen's gender-balanced list of commissioners | DW | 09.09.2019

 EU member states have accepted the list of commissioners put forward by the European Commission's president-elect.
 For the first time, the commission will have almost as many women as men as members.

-EU member states accepted the list of commissioner candidates Tuesday, as finalized by European Commission President-elect Ursula von der Leyen.
-13 women and 14 men are among the appointments as she makes a bid to create a gender-balanced team.
+EU member states accepted the list of commissioner candidates on Tuesday after it was finalized by European Commission President-elect Ursula von der Leyen.
+13 women and 14 men are among the appointments as she follows up on her plan to create a gender-balanced team.

 Her team is based on recommendations from EU member states, who accept her proposals, but the final decision still rests with the European Parliament before it can take office in November.

-On Tuesday, von der Leyen will announce how she intends to allocate portfolios among her proposed team.
+On Tuesday, von der Leyen announced how she intends to allocate portfolios among her proposed team.
 If accepted, it will be the most gender-balanced commission team ever.

 A series of hustings will take place in the weeks to come, in which EU lawmakers can choose to reject some of von der Leyen's nominees.